March 19, 2018

-- Existing, single-family home sales totaled 388,800 in January on a seasonally adjusted annualized rate, down 7.6 percent from December and down 2.9 percent from January 2017.
+- Existing, single-family home sales totaled 422,910 in February on a seasonally adjusted annualized rate, up 3.3 percent from January and 5.4 percent from February 2017.

 - February’s statewide median home price was $522,440, down 1.0 percent from January and up 8.8 percent from February 2017.